sdcondon/SCFirstOrderLogic/README.md

 For documentation of the package itself, see https://sdcondon.net/SCFirstOrderLogic/.

+## Source Documentation

+I've not bothered writing up any documentation of the source (e.g. repo signposting, build guidance…) - and likely won't unless someone else expresses an interest in contributing.
+I use Visual Studio, and once cloned, it should "just work" as far as compiling is concerned.

 ## Issues and Contributions

 I'm not expecting anyone to want to get involved given the low download figures on NuGet, but please feel free to do so.